Preparing for Ramadan: A Personal Journey

 - 3 min read

-1. I’m Using PTO for Fridays (and Not Feeling Guilty
+1. I’m Using PTO for Fridays (and Not Feeling Guilty About It)

-One of the biggest changes I’m making this Ramadan is putting PTO in for Fridays.
+One of the biggest changes I’m making this Ramadan is putting in PTO for Fridays.
+Not to rest.
+Not to “catch up.”
+But to slow down.

 Fridays already hold spiritual weight, and during Ramadan, they feel even heavier in a good way.
 Having that time back allows me to:

-Attend Jummah without rushing
+Attend Jummah without rushing.

-Reset mentally before the weekend
+Reset mentally before the weekend.

-Protect my energy instead of burning it out mid-month
+Protect my energy instead of burning it out mid-month.

 Ramadan isn’t a productivity competition.
 It’s a season of intentional living.